 17. Enjoy a Bit of Retail Therapy

-Even if it's pouring down rain, you can stay dry while shopping brand-name stores and restaurants at the indoor, two-story Santa Rosa Plaza Mall in downtown Santa Rosa, or the more 60 specialty shops and restaurants in the indoor Coddingtown Mall in northern Santa Rosa.
+Even if it's pouring down rain, you can stay dry while shopping brand-name stores and restaurants at the indoor, two-story Santa Rosa Plaza Mall in downtown Santa Rosa, or the more than 60 specialty shops and restaurants in the indoor Coddingtown Mall in northern Santa Rosa.
 If the rain lightens a bit, you can explore the upscale boutiques, restaurants, and cafés in the open-air Montgomery Village Shopping Center in eastern Santa Rosa, or hunt for bargains in the open-air Petaluma Village Premium Outlets.
 For even more options, read our round-up of where to go Shopping in Sonoma County.

 Written by Sonoma Insider Patricia Lynn Henley.